 American Express Business Gold Card

-- Select technology providers of computer hardware, software, and cloud solutions
+- Select computer hardware, software, and cloud solutions providers (U.S. purchases made directly with the provider)

 All remaining purchases earn 1x point per $1 spent with the American Express Business Gold Card.